Sehrentos/seui/README.md

 });

 setTimeout(() => {
+  // its possible to update without notifying observers,
-  statusMessage.value = 'Processing...'; // Using the setter
+  // by using the setter value
+  //statusMessage.value = 'Processing...';
+  statusMessage.update('Processing...');
 }, 1000);

 setTimeout(() => {
-  statusMessage.update('Done!'); // Using the update method directly counter.value = 10;
+  statusMessage.update('Done!');
+  counter.update(10);
 }, 2000);
 ```